N7-Kitrak/ICP_Mapping/README.md

 # ICP_slam
-Startee code for HW4 B
+Starter code for HW4 B

 ## Time Sync notes : here is the link to the guide to sync clocks of the turtlebot and remote pc.